Toward robust early-warning models: A horse race, ensembles and model uncertainty: Horse race, aggregation and model uncertainty

 In the recursive exercises, we opt to make use of resampling with replacement to assess model performance uncertainty due to limited sample sizes for the early quarters.
 The family of bootstrapping approaches was introduced by \citet{Efron1979} and \citet{EfronTibshirani1993}.
 Given data $x_{1},x_{2},...,x_{N}$, bootstrapping implies drawing a random sample of size $N$ through resampling with replacement from $x$, leaving some data points out while others will be duplicated.
 Accordingly, an average of roughly 63\% of the training data is utilized for each bootstrap.
-For each quarter, we draw randomly a bootstrap sample from the available in-sample data using sampling with replacement, which is repeated 500 times.
+However, the standard bootstrap procedure assumes data to be i.i.d., and thus does not account for possible dependencies present in the data.
+Since early-warning models commonly use panel data, both cross-sectional and time-series dependence are to be assumed.
+In line with \citet{Kapetanios2008} and \citet{Hounkannounon2011}, we thus utilize a double bootstrap for the robust recursive horse race, consisting of two components: cross-sectional resampling and the moving block bootstrap.
+For panel data of dimensions $E\times T$, where $E$ is the number of entities, and $T$ is the number of periods, cross-sectional resampling entails drawing full time-series for $E$ entities with replacement.
+The moving block bootstrap, introduced by \citet{Kunsch1989}, draws blocks of a defined size $B$ of observations, in order to preserve temporal dependency within the resampled blocks.
+Our double bootstrap procedure combines both in the following way: \begin{enumerate} \item From the available in-sample data of dimensions $E\times N$ , draw $E$ entities with replacement.
+This constitutes the pseudo-sample $S^{*}$. \item From the obtained pseudo-sample $S^{*}$, draw a randomly selected block of size $B$ from all $E$ entities. \item Repeat 2. until the length of all combined blocks is > $N$ by cutting at the end.
+This constitutes the final bootstrap sample $S^{**}.$ \end{enumerate} For each quarter, we draw randomly the bootstrap sample $S^{**}$ from the available in-sample data using the above procedure, which is repeated 500 times.
 Each of these bootstraps are treated individually to compute the performance of individual methods and the aggregates.
 These results are then averaged to obtain the corresponding results of a robust bootstrapped classifier for each method and aggregate.

 \paragraph{Model output uncertainty}